 Reverse Mortgage Problems You May Not Think About

 Marketing schemes make reverse mortgages sound like a panacea for older folks who have paid off most, or all, of their mortgage.
-The one I remember most compares two couples: one struggling with bills to pay and the other looking completely carefree, with the latter couple, of course, being the ones that took out a reverse mortgage on their home.
+One of the reverse mortgage problems I remember most compares two couples: one struggling with bills to pay and the other looking completely carefree, with the latter couple, of course, being the ones that took out a reverse mortgage on their home.

 Sounds ideal, doesn’t it?
 Using the equity you’ve built up in your home, no monthly mortgage to pay; sounds almost like getting a raise!